jazzband/djangorestframework-simplejwt/README.rst

 SIGNING_KEY
   The signing key which is used to sign the content of generated tokens.
-For HMAC signing, this should be a random string with at least as many bits of information as is required by the signing protocol.
+For HMAC signing, this should be a random string with at least as many bits of data as is required by the signing protocol.
 For RSA signing, this should be a string which contains an RSA private key which is 2048 bits or longer.
 Since Simple JWT defaults to using 256-bit HMAC signing, the ``SIGNING_KEY`` setting defaults to the value of the ``SECRET_KEY`` setting